paulmelis/ed25519/readme.md

 ed25519.create_keypair(seed) # -> public_key, private_key
 ```

-Creates a new key pair from the given seed. `public_key` must be a writable 32
+Creates a new key pair from the given seed.
+C only: `public_key` must be a writable 32
-byte buffer, `private_key` must be a writable 64 byte buffer and `seed` must be
+byte buffer, `private_key` must be a writable 64 byte buffer. `seed` must be
 a 32 byte buffer.

 ```c